 5 Things I Appreciate About The Korean Cuisine

-I was already familiar with the Korean culture.
+I was already familiar with Korean culture.
 I was once and still is, an avid follower of Korean TV programs like Arirang and MBC and had been a massive listener of Korean Pop.
-Not to forget the very attractive and enticing Korean dramas and movies that would definitely make you cry your heart out (even though you don’t understand what they are saying).
+Not to forget the very attractive and enticing Korean dramas and movies that would make you cry your heart out (even though you don’t understand what they are saying).

 But the best thing about learning a new culture (except for studying and mastering their language) is trying their food.
 Yes, let’s talk about Kimchi and everything edible from Korea.